leea/Lagrange/menu/treatments.md

 **October 2016**

 Stereotactic radiation of residual tumor in left lung.
-36Gy in 6 fractions
+36Gy in 6 fractions.

 **November 2016**

-Stereotactic radiation of T5 and L5
+Stereotactic radiation of T5 and L5.

 **December 2016**

 Added Avastin.
-Continue Tagrisso
+Continue Tagrisso.

 **January 07, 2016**

 Propose to Amy and she accepts.
-Wedding date 05/06/2017
+Wedding date 05/06/2017.

 **February 2017**

 Guardant cfDNA EGFR del19 spikes from 0.3% to 8.5%.
 Reveals a C797S resistance
 mutation.
 PET scan shows metabolic disease in pelvis and L3.
 Stop Avastin.
-Continue Tagrisso
+Continue Tagrisso.

 **May 6, 2017**